-Even with the high price of alcohol in Singapore, the bar and club scene here is impressive, and is often a stock standard part of the expat lifestyle.
+Even with the high price of alcohol in Singapore the bar and club scene is impressive, and is often a standard part of the expat lifestyle.
 People sometimes start their night as early as directly after work, a prime time to take advantage of happy hour prices.
-Watering holes along Clarke Quay are often loud and popular with tourists, while bars in the city centre cater to the after-work crowd.
-Some of these bars will have live music for entertainment.
-For a more scenic night out, head to any of the bars sprinkled around the Marina or to one of Singapore's rooftop bars.
+Watering holes along Clarke Quay are often loud and are popular with tourists, while bars in the city centre cater to the after-work crowd.
+Some of these bars have live music for entertainment.
+For a more scenic night out, head to to one of the rooftop bars or any of the bars sprinkled around the Marina.

 Eating out in Singapore

-Food is a big part of Singaporean culture, and there is no shortage of restaurants and food stalls to choose from.
-From a bowl of noodles at a hawker centre to a tasting menu at a celebrity restaurant, diners can find just about every type of cuisine and eatery in Singapore.
+Food is a big part of Singaporean culture, and there are numerous restaurants and food stalls to choose from.
+From a bowl of noodles at a hawker centre to the tasting menu at a celebrity restaurant, diners can find just about every type of cuisine and eatery in Singapore.

-Restaurant reviews and recommendations are easy to come by, and magazines, such as TimeOut SG and I-S, are good places to start when looking for the latest hotspots and trends within the culinary scene.
+Restaurant reviews and recommendations are easy to come by and magazines are good places to start when looking for the latest hotspots and trends in the culinary scene.
 Local food bloggers can be helpful resources too.

 Regional travel from Singapore

-Escaping Singapore for some rest and relaxation can be quick and affordable, and can be a lifestyle feature that most expats aren’t used to integrating into their schedule so easily.
+Escaping Singapore for some rest can be a quick and affordable lifestyle feature that most expats aren’t used to integrating into their schedule so easily.

-One way to find out about last-minute travel deals is by subscribing to local online deal sites, such as Groupon SG or Deal.com.sg.
+One way to find out about last-minute travel deals is by subscribing to local discount deal sites.
 Singapore also hosts a few travel fairs each year which provide ideas for planning a trip.
-However, planning a weekend getaway just on recommendations from fellow expats and Singaporeans alone is also easy.
+However, planning a weekend getaway just on recommendations from fellow expats and locals is easy too.

-Expat families living in Singapore will likely have a slightly different lifestyle than the care-free singles or career-driven couples.
-That said, there is no shortage of kid-friendly activities in Singapore to keep everyone occupied, and the overwhelming amount of greenery, such as playgrounds and parks, makes for easy and affordable entertainment.
+Expat families living in Singapore will likely have a different lifestyle to care-free singles or career-driven couples.
+That said, there is no shortage of family-friendly activities in Singapore to keep everyone occupied, and the overwhelming amount of greenery, such as playgrounds and parks, makes for affordable entertainment.

 There's the Singapore Zoo, Night Safari and Jurong Bird Park for starters.
-Universal Studios Sentosa is another great place to take the kids for the day.
-The Singapore Botanical Gardens are a great place for a picnic (pets are welcome, too).
-For some social interaction, sign the kids up with a playgroup or a sports team.
-Check the neighbourhood's community centre for activities in the local area.
+Universal Studios Sentosa is another great place to take the kids for the day, and the Singapore Botanic Gardens is perfect for a picnic.
+For some social interaction, sign the kids up with a playgroup or a sports team, or check the neighbourhood's community centre for activities in the local area.